Ebunski/calculator/README.md

 ## Overview

-Project features react concepts like contextApi, useContext and custom hooks
+Project features the react useReducer Hook.
-Features:

-- HomePage with hamburger icon and modal button
-- Sidebar and modal in separate components

 ### The challenge

 Users should be able to:

 - View the optimal layout for the component depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See focus states for all interactive elements on the page
-- Hide/Show modal and sidebar
+- Perform basic operations on the calculator

 ### Screenshot